Top things to do in Milan

 Caravaggio (1606) | Room 28

-Caravaggio’s dramatic light reveals Christ’s identity to his disciples, transforming a humble meal into a moment of divine recognition.
+Caravaggio’s work dramatically reveals Christ’s identity to his disciples, transforming a humble meal into a moment of divine recognition.

 Plan your visit to Pinacoteca di Brera